raleel/cfi-srd-pt/0008_Combat.md

 #### Entangle

 Allows a character wielding an entangling weapon, such as a whip or net, to immobilize the location struck.
 An entangled arm cannot use whatever it is holding; a snared leg prevents the target from moving; while an enmeshed head, chest, or abdomen makes all skill rolls one grade harder.
 On his following turn, the wielder may spend an Action Point to make an automatic Trip Opponent attempt.
-An entangled victim can attempt to free himself on his turn by either attempting an Opposed Roll using Brawn to yank free, or win a Special Effect and select Damage Weapon, Disarm Opponent, or Slip Free.
+An entangled victim can attempt to free himself on his turn by either attempting an Opposed Roll uCanto Musculatura to yank free, or win a Special Effect and select Damage Weapon, Disarm Opponent, or Slip Free.

 #### Force Failure